cloud-ark/caastle/README.rst

 we use Dockerfile and assume its existence in your application directory.

-Deployment to Amazon (ECS):
+Deployment to Amazon (ECS)
 ---------------------------
 1) Sign up for Amazon AWS account
 2) Login to Amazon AWS web console and from the IAM panel do following:
-   - Create a IAM User (choose any name)
+   * Create a IAM User (choose any name)
-   - Grant following permission to the user by clicking the "Add permissions" button on the user panel.
+   * Grant following permission to the user by clicking the "Add permissions" button on the user panel.
-     - AmazonEC2ContainerRegistryFullAccess
+     ** AmazonEC2ContainerRegistryFullAccess
-     - AmazonEC2ContainerServiceAutoscaleRole
+     ** AmazonEC2ContainerServiceAutoscaleRole
-     - AmazonEC2ContainerServiceFullAccess
+     ** AmazonEC2ContainerServiceFullAccess
-     - AmazonEC2ContainerServiceforEC2Role
+     ** AmazonEC2ContainerServiceforEC2Role
-     - AmazonEC2ContainerServiceRole
+     ** AmazonEC2ContainerServiceRole

 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
 Provide these values when asked by cld.

 4) Deploy hello-world sample application:
-   - Navigate to the application folder (cd $APPROPRIATE-PATH/cloudark-samples/hello-world)
+   * Navigate to the application folder (cd $APPROPRIATE-PATH/cloudark-samples/hello-world)
-   - Deploy application:
+   * Deploy application:
-     > cld app deploy --target aws
+     ** cld app deploy --target aws

      +------------------+-----------+------------+
      |     App Name     | Deploy ID |    Cloud   |